|Monthly Tech-Tip |

 Alternate Names: Lith Carb, Li2CO3

 Lithium Carbonate is the best source of lithium oxide for glazes.
-It is slightly soluble.
-It is unusual to see more than 5% lithium carbonate in glaze.
-Because of the low expansion of Li2O, high lithium glazes tend to shiver.
+It is slightly soluble and a powerful melter.
+It is unusual to see more than 5% lithium carbonate in glaze recipes.

 There are certain basic properties of lithium which are of interest in ceramics.
 Since lithium has a very small ionic radius in comparison to the other alkali metals, it has a higher field strength.
-Low expansion coefficients are generally imparted to ceramic compositions containing lithia.
+Low expansion coefficients are generally imparted to ceramic compositions containing lithia (beneficial to glazes that tend to craze but harmful to ones already tending to shiver).
 Lithium carbonate is a very strong flux (also true of lithium fluoride).
+Because it is such an active melter lithium is valuable in the production of reactive glazes.
 In contrast, other lithium compounds may be quite refractory: lithium zirconate and lithium aluminum spinel are examples.

 There is comparatively little published information on the use of lithia compounds in ceramics.
 Laboratory investigations indicate that small additions of lithium will react with quartz during firing and eliminate the alpha-beta quartz transition in the cooling cycle.
 Lithia imparts low thermal expansion coefficients to glasses and also promotes devitrification in glass systems.
 Smaller amounts act to smooth the glass surface.